itcd/scala-on-android/README.md

-# Developing Android Apps with Scala and Processing (Eclipse projects)
+# Android Apps with Scala and Processing (Eclipse projects)